• Skip to primary navigation

 • Potatoes: I’ve found that the best kind of potatoes for this recipe are russet potatoes.
 You could also use yellow golden potatoes too!
 Make sure to slice the potatoes as thinly as possible.

 • Butter + Flour: Combine these two ingredients to make a roux as the base for the cream sauce.
-Make sure to use all purpose flour.
+Make sure to use all-purpose flour.

 • Milk: Adding milk to the flour and butter roux help really bring that rich creamy flavor to the sauce before pouring it over the sliced potatoes.